NextechSystems/selectapidocspub/source/includes/_gettingstarted.md

 **These credentials will expire on your first login and must be reset through Microsoft [here] (http://portal.azure.com/).**

 **API Limitations**
-- Users of the Nextech API are restricted to a limit of 5,000 API calls per day combined across all applications for a single client
 - Users of the Nextech API are restricted to a rate limit of 20 requests per second per endpoint
 - Nextech is not responsible for the development or maintenance of any third-party application

 **API Endpoint**